• Skip to main content

 Sharon Rigsby

-What better way to celebrate summer than pulling out the grill and preparing this delectable Simple Lemon Grilled Chicken recipe?
-I predict after just one taste of this juicy, tender chicken with hints of zesty garlic and earthy rosemary, you will be smitten too!
+What better way to celebrate summer than pulling out the grill and preparing this delectable Simple Grilled Spatchcock Chicken recipe?
+You will be smitten after just one taste of this juicy, tender chicken with hints of lemon, zesty garlic, and earthy rosemary in the lemon chicken marinade!

 Print Recipe Pin Recipe